ibportugal/mms142-groupk-2023.github.io/README.md

 These are some of the features embedded within the platform to make such claims possible:
 - **Einstein Automate**: Enables businesses to create workflows, automate business processes through bots, and sift data to generate forecasts for maximum efficiency, just by clicking (no coding at all).
 - **Customer Identity Plus**: Provides simplified user identity management by adding an identity layer across different channels to eliminate the need for separate logins in each digital touchpoint which is incredibly useful if a company has an active large user base.
 This is also reinforced by a single command-line interface for various platforms with **CLI Unification**
 - **DevOps Center**: A unified software development and operations hub for enhanced collaboration and faster development-release cycles.

+The versatility of Salesforce Lightning in enabling businesses ranges from self-service shopping portals, creating specialized inventory management systems that can be integrated with existing CRMs, a centralized platform for all relevant employees to handle complex management of Wi-Fi locks across multiple establishments for enhanced operations and customer satisfaction, sales and marketing resources, to employee web-based portals for HR needs.
+However, Salesforce Lightning's high-empowered features through low-code technology also have drawbacks such as the need for regular regression testing, potential customization conflicts, and making the most out of this platform may still be too intricate without a developer's knowledge.
 (Nguyen, n.d.)

 ## Disruptive Technologies